ffavela/esets/FLOAT64S.md

 ### What about the epsilon?

-That is actually straightforward we simply find the index of the 1.0 and add one to that index and then take the difference:
+That is actually straightforward we simply find the index of the 1.0 and add one to that index and then take the difference between the pf64s float on that value and 1.0:

 ```
 >>> pf64s[pf64s.index(1.0)+1]-1.0